spettersson/splunk4patientprivacy/data_guide.md

 ## **Normalization of Data Already Indexed in Splunk**
 Splunk makes it easy to ingest data because it indexes log entries in their nearly original format as individual events and makes them searchable with minimal configuration.
-It then creates the desired schema adhoc at search-time based on your instructions.
-With schema, it means that
+It then dynamically generates the schema when the events are searched (commonly known as **schema-on-read**), meaning that Splunk creates the fields with field names and field values that follows a certain standard (ie., they become normalized), making filtering and correlation logs from multiple vendors and products easy.

 ### Fields